Overview

 S&TS Course Requirements:

-Note: All courses used to fulfill major requirements must be taken for a letter grade, and must be a C- or above.
+Note: All courses used to fulfill major requirements must be taken for a letter grade and must be a C- or above.
 One course may not be used to fulfill two major requirements.

 II.
-Core Course: One course: STS 2011
+Core Course: One course: STS 2011 What is Science?

-VI.
-Science Requirement: In addition to the science requirement of the College of Arts and Sciences, Science & Technology Studies majors are required to take an additional two courses of at least 3 credits each in natural science or engineering (including computer science).
+IV.
+Science Requirement: In addition to the science requirement of the College of Arts and Sciences, Science & Technology Studies majors are required to take an additional three courses of at least 3 credits each in natural science or engineering (including computer science).
 If a mathematics class is a required pre-requisite for the additional science classes, that class should be completed before the science classes.
 Choice of these courses should be made in consultation with the student's major advisor.

 NOTE: All courses chosen to fulfill Major requirements must be taken for a letter grade.